Gerard Henderson: Media appearances

 In 1994, Henderson profiled former prime minister Bob Hawke for the ABC TV program Four Corners.
 He was a regular political commentator on radio, and appeared occasionally on Insiders, another ABC TV program.
 In early 2020, Henderson was dropped from the show after new host David Speers reportedly wanted to try new conservative voices amid claims from sources in the ABC that Henderson failed to sufficiently engage with issues during panel discussions.

 Views

 In 2006, Henderson said John Howard had lost the ongoing culture wars, writing, "In my view, there is only one area where the Coalition has failed to have a significant impact – namely, in what some have termed 'the culture wars'."

-He has supported the movement for Australia to become a republic.
+Henderson has supported the movement for Australia to become a republic.